ehmatthes/django-simple-deploy/docs/contributing/architecture_notes.md

 The `simple_deploy.py` script needs access to some platform-specific messages.
 The platform deployer object should provide access to those messages.

+## Checking for unit testing

+There are many network calls that don't need to be made when unit testing.
+These checks are typically placed at the lowest level possible, to keep the workflows in higher level methods simple and readable.

 ---

 ## Contract between host and plugin